betterscientificsoftware/bssw.io/Articles/Blog/SoftwareVariants.md

 Over the last two years, we redesigned most binary options of the Exascale Computing Project application [WarpX](https://ecp-warpx.github.io) based on these experiences and insights.
 We changed binary options that control additional fields solvers that require FFTs and linear algebra to provide additional runtime options when enabled, and without changing application behavior if compiled and not used.

-%%%%% David: I think a little more explanation is needed here.
-Is the issue that AMReX has explicit interfaces for 1D, 2D, and 3D cases whereas WarpX wants to be independent of dimensionality? %%%%%

-More complicated are changes in simulation geometry, where currently a 1:1 dependency on AMReX geometry exists.
+More complicated are changes in simulation geometry.
+Ideally, WarpX developers would like to offer users a single deployment that provides 1D, 2D, 3D and quasi-cylindrical (RZ) geometry at the same time.
+In AMReX, this is a compile-time option.

 We are addressing this by progressively compiling all geometries "as 3D" and adding additional 1D and 2D calls to parallel kernel primitives in AMReX' 3D interfaces.
 Until then, we increased usability by mirroring the compile time option as runtime user input, which allows us to throw clean error messages, and compiling multiple runtime libraries per geometry for our Python bindings - which moves the task of a one-time dispatch to the Python level after reading the inputs file.